Why Do Beam Angles Matter?

 Note: When viewed from the front our fixtures are designed to project light slightly outwards from each end to give you flexibility in arranging your lights.
-For example, a three foot long fixture can be centered above a four foot long tank and raised or lowered as needed to provide light coverage at substrate level on either end.
+For example, a three-foot-long fixture can be centered above a four-foot-long tank and raised or lowered as needed to provide light coverage at the substrate level on either end.

-To achieve the highest light (PAR) levels in an aquarium with a single fixture (or a row of fixtures), we recommend the 75 or 90 degree beam angle mounted 2-3" above the water.
-Select the 75 degree beam angle on tanks measuring up to 12" wide (from front to back) and a 90 degree beam for tank widths over 12".
-When mounting at this height (2-3" above water line) the 60, 45 and 30 degree beam angles should only be used on aquariums with multiple rows of lights or to “target” a particular area when used with an existing lighting systems.
+To achieve the highest light (PAR) levels in an aquarium with a single fixture (or a row of fixtures), we recommend the 75 or 90-degree beam angle mounted 2-3″ above the water.
+Select the 75-degree beam angle on tanks measuring up to 12″ wide (from front to back) and a 90-degree beam for tank widths over 12″.
+When mounting at this height (2-3″ above the waterline) the 60, 45 and 30-degree beam angles should only be used on aquariums with multiple rows of lights or to “target” a particular area when used with an existing lighting system.

 Do you have an unusually shaped tank or non-standard light requirements?
 Please use this forum link to request information on other heights or configurations from our lighting design team.

-Like the 30 degree, the 45 degree beam angle is typically used to deliver maximum PAR values in deep tanks.
+Like the 30 degrees, the 45-degree beam angle is typically used to deliver maximum PAR values in deep tanks.
 This beam angle is also used to maximize the amount of light entering a tank from elevated fixture mounting heights.
 Note: Due to the narrow beam, this beam should be used by advanced aquarists in technical applications.

 30 Degree Beam Angle